CiscoISE/ciscoise-go-sdk/README.md

 All notable changes to this project will be documented in the [CHANGELOG](https://github.com/CiscoISE/ciscoise-go-sdk/blob/main/CHANGELOG.md) file.

-The development team may make additional name changes as the library evolves with the Cisco DNA Center APIs.
+The development team may make additional name changes as the library evolves with the Cisco ISE APIs.

 ## License